-Chapel Hill Pediatrics and Adolescents wants you to get the most out of your health insurance plan.
-One of the best ways to do so is to review your insurance plan carefully, so that you have a clear understanding of your and your child’s health insurance benefits.
+Chapel Hill Pediatrics and Adolescents want you to get the most out of your health insurance plan.
+One of the best ways to do so is to review your insurance plan carefully so that you have a clear understanding of your and your child’s health insurance benefits.
 This will arm you with the information you need to be an effective partner with our office in managing your healthcare costs.

 Chapel Hill Pediatrics’ Health Insurance Plan Participation

-Insurance plans vary widely in the amount they pay for office visits, laboratory tests and procedures.
+Insurance plans vary widely in the amount they pay for office visits, laboratory tests, and procedures.
 Most insurance companies have a toll-free number on subscribers’ cards for help with questions about coverage.

 We participate with most insurance plans.
 Your insurance coverage and benefits are a contract between you and your insurance company.
 Each plan has different benefits for you as well as different financial obligations.
 Not all insurance policies cover all services.
 It is your responsibility to check with your insurance company to determine covered benefits.
 We are required to file with your primary carrier only.
 It is your responsibility to file charges with any secondary insurance carriers for reimbursement.

 We contract with the following Insurance Companies for your convenience:

 - Aetna (excluding Duke Basic and Duke Select)

 - Blue Cross Blue Shield, BCBS Federal, and BCBS Anthem plans (excluding Blue Local)

 - Private Health Care Systems